-Horse Trail Path Loop - Moderate - 2.5 miles
+Horse Trail Path Loop / Hour Trail - Moderate - 2.5 miles

 The Horse Trail follows the trail formerly used by the Catalina Horse Stables.
 This is a great morning hike along a dirt road and offers beautiful views on the golf course, Avalon Harbor and Catalina Casino.
-Head up Metropole Ave to Avalon Canyon, as above, but just before the Hermit Gulch Campground, look for the unmarked trail off the road to the left.
+Head up Metropole Ave to Avalon Canyon, as above, but just across the Hermit Gulch Campground, look for the unmarked trail off the road to the left.
 Follow the trail up the hill to the left, first passing above Joe Machado Field and then the Catalina Island Golf Course.
-You'll wind your way around the trail, reaching an end at the Avalon Fire Station.
+You'll wind your way around the trail, above the golf course, reaching an end at the Avalon Fire Station.

 Catalina Chimes Tower via Hogsback Trail - Moderate - 2.31 miles